phac-nml/ncov-dehoster/README.md

 nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --nanostripper --fast5_directory <path/to/fast5_pass/> --human_ref <path/to/reference> --run_name 'whatever_you_want' --guppyCPU </path/to/conda_env/guppy-4.0.11-cpu/>
 ```

-You can also just generate de-hosted fast5 files with nanostripper with no guppy environment specified.
+You can also just generate dehosted fast5 files with nanostripper with no guppy environment specified.
 Guppy is proprietary software of ONT Technologies so you must create your own environment for it

 Minimum computational specs required for the Nanopore dehosting pipeline are 16+ cpu and 68+G memory